Bud Light Offers Free Beer To Any Aliens Who Make It Out Of Area 51

 Because what would an alien who traveled across time and space, only to be imprisoned by the Air Force for decades, want if not a crisp American lager-style beer?

-As mentioned above, this is all a giant joke, although to be fair, of the million and a half people who have signed up for the event, a handful may actually try it.
+As mentioned above, this is all a giant joke, although to be fair, of the 1.5 million people who have signed up for the event, a handful may actually try it.
 The Air Force is having none of that: as reported by The Inquisitr, the military is clear that it “stands ready” if anyone tries to illegally trespass on Area 51 or any other base.